 Book Buyer’s Guide

 As you’ve probably noticed, I list my books at the bottom of every page, and you might wonder what this page is for.
 It’s for giving you, my possible future reader, a buyer’s guide to my books.
-Here you will find a more in-depth description of my books than their standard book descriptions, which include genre, subgenre, suggested reading ages, and tone, amongst other things.
+Here you will find a more in-depth description of my books than their standard book descriptions, which include: genre, subgenre, suggested reading ages, and tone.
 While, ideally, I communicate all these things with my covers and book descriptions, we’ve all read books where our expectations for the book didn’t match what was in it.
-This buyer’s guide is my attempt to ensure that doesn’t happen when you read one of my books, and it will be helpful when I have published more books in different genres.
+This buyer’s guide is my attempt to ensure that doesn’t happen when you read one of my books.

 For those of you thinking, “Why would I trust a buyer’s guide from you, when it’s your books you’re discussing?”
-That’s a fair point, and while I do have a bias, my bias is towards getting my books into the hands of people who will enjoy them.
+I will admit that I have a bias.
+However, consider that my bias is towards getting my books into the hands of people who will enjoy them.
 As an author, I don’t want a million people to buy my book and not enjoy it.
-What I want is for people to read my book and enjoy it.
+What I want is for a million people to read my book and enjoy it.
 What I’m trying to do here is to help you determine if a book is for you.
 Now, let’s get started.

 The Terror and The Sword is my first book and is the first in the Hueik Trilogy.
-The genre is fantasy, set in a world similar to ours, and has a general medieval feel.
+The genre is fantasy, set in a world loosely inspired by medieval Europe.
 The tone is dark and gritty, which reflects Bowv’s, the main character’s, outlook on life, but isn’t overbearing because other characters routinely push back on Bowv’s worldview.

 As the title implies, there is a magical sword, and there are numerous sword fights in the book.
 Though the conflict is not all sword fights.
 Throughout the book, Bowv argues with those around them, defending his worldview and beliefs while justifying his past crimes.
 These tense debates between Bowv and other characters happen in the background of a war that Bowv has agreed to help a king fight.